 <li>) elements you want by going to the Element pane.

 To add your links, drag and drop a Text Link element into each List Item Container.
 Click on the canvas the change the text to reflect your link titles (i.e. Home, About, Contact...).

 Ultimately what we want is a navigation menu that works well on mobile and desktops.
 For mobile, an accordion-style menu is usually what works best.
 For higher resolutions, we can switch that over to a dropdown menu.

 Most websites now use interactive elements to make their pages more interesting and not so...static.
 Examples like these include clicking on a button and having a menu slide down (which is what we will be doing today!).

 In general, attributes are there to give more information about a particular element.
 Event attributes allow elements to specify a script to be run during a specific event (i.e., during a ‘click’).

 From here on, for better practice, we will begin following the code provided for us in Foundation’s docs.

 Locate the List Container.
-An easier way to do this is by going on the Inspector pane and selecting it from there.
+An easier way to do this is by going on the Element pane and selecting it from there.
 Mouse over the element name to see it highlighted in the live preview.
 From there, you can see you have the

 <ul> element selected.
 Good!
 According to the code, that is the one we should start with!